zahrai98/shenasa/README.md

 - directory that contain index and others folder (Image name in index folder is id of face which may have another image in others folder with that id.)

 <h4 id="usage">Usage</h4>
-you can run the program with bellow command
+you can run the script with bellow command

 <code>python separator.py  -s  "source_path" -d  "destination_path" </code>